 However, software is only one element of your security strategy.
 It can't protect you from natural disasters (like fire or flooding), malicious actions by your staff (like stealing your customer database), human error (like deleting crucial files), equipment failure or theft.

 Additionally, security software is not infallible.
-Once you have it, the chances of you suffering a malware infection are vastly reduced.
-But as it's still possible for malware to slip onto your systems, you must remain vigilant.
+Once you have it, the chances of you suffering a spyware, malware or ransomware infection are vastly reduced.
+But as it's still possible for malicious software to slip onto your systems, you must remain vigilant.

 4. Can we get away without security software?